chipsalliance/i3c-core/testplans_core.md

 deasserted, writes data to TTI TX data queue followed by writing a descriptor to TTI TX descriptor queue, sends a private read over I3C and waits for irq_o assertion.
-Once the interrupt is asserted clears it by writing 1 to the TX_DESC_STAT fiels of TTI INTERRUPT_STATUS csr and ensures that irq_o signal gets deasserted.
+Once the interrupt is asserted clears it by writing 1 to the TX_DESC_STAT fields of TTI INTERRUPT_STATUS csr and ensures that irq_o signal gets deasserted.

 ### `ibi_done`